eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 }
 ```

 This function will serve as our generator endpoint.
-All MiniLogo programs that we want to generate from be processed from here.
+All MiniLogo programs that we want to generate from will be processed from here.

 Now, our objective is to take a program like this: